gritzko/replicated.cc/uuids/index.md

 1. RON UUIDs are compact, thanks to Base64 and abbreviations.
 RON UUIDs are 23 chars max, typically less.
 RFC4122 is 43 chars of hex.
 MS GUIDs are 45 chars.
     Compare: `1fLDV+biQFvtGV` and `{G4G3G2G1-G6G5-G8G7-G9G10-G11G12G13G14G15G16}`.
 2. RON UUIDs are meaningfully sorted lexicographically, thanks to the sortable variant of Base64.
-3. Very much like RFC4122 UUIDs, RON UUIDs go in different versions: time-based event ids, time-based derived ids, hashes/numbers, and human-friendly string constants (names).
+3. Very much like RFC4122 UUIDs, RON UUIDs come in different versions: time-based event ids, time-based derived ids, hashes/numbers, and human-friendly string constants (names).
-    For example, RON RDT identifiers are perfectly human readable: `lww`, `rga`, etc. Same applies to error ids (e.g. `NOTFOUND$~~~~~~~~~~`) and other global/transcendent constants.
+    For example, referencing a type of RON RDT can be done with a perfectly human-readable identifier: `lww`, `rga`, etc. The same applies to error identifiers (e.g. `NOTFOUND$~~~~~~~~~~`) and other global/transcendent constants.

 To minimize the confusion, RON UUID bit layout is defined in terms of two 64-bit words.
 The most significant word is *value* while the least-significant is *origin*.
 Each word's most-significant four bits are flags, the rest is payload.
-In accordance with RFC4122 (as much as it is possible), two m.s.b. of the origin are set to zero.
+In accordance with RFC4122 (as much as it is possible), two most-significant bits of the origin are set to zero.
 That corresponds to RFC4122 variant bits 00, thus overriding the RFC4122-reserved value "NCS backward compatibility".
 We assume there are no [Apollo](https://en.wikipedia.org/wiki/Apollo_Computer) NCS UUIDs left in circulation.
 The following two bits of the origin denote the RON UUID *version*.
-Flag bits of the m.s.word denote the *variety*, see below.
+Flag bits of the most-significant word denote the *variety*, see below.
 Interpretation of the payload depends on the flag bits.
 Most often, *value* is the actual value (e.g. a timestamp), while *origin* is a replica id.